Skip to content

 Here are some basic tips for writing strong YouTube titles:

 • Keep it short and sweet.
 The most popular YouTube videos tend to have the shortest titles.
-Stick to 60 characters or less or some of your title may get cut off when displayed.
+Stick to 60 characters or less, or else part of your title may get cut off when displayed.

 • Include your keyword(s) in the first half of the title to avoid losing valuable information.
 Most online readers focus on the beginning of the sentence and skip the rest.